redis/redis-doc/docs/install/install-redis/_index.md

 * [Install Redis on Windows](/docs/install/install-redis/install-redis-on-windows)
 * [Install Redis with Redis Stack and RedisInsight](/docs/install/install-stack/)

+Refer to [Redis Administration](/docs/management/admin/) for detailed setup tips.

 ## Test if you can connect using the CLI

-Once you have Redis up and running, you can connect using `redis-cli`.
+After you have Redis up and running, you can connect using `redis-cli`.

 External programs talk to Redis using a TCP socket and a Redis specific protocol.
 This protocol is implemented in the Redis client libraries for the different programming languages.
-However to make hacking with Redis simpler Redis provides a command line utility that can be used to send commands to Redis.
+However, to make hacking with Redis simpler, Redis provides a command line utility that can be used to send commands to Redis.
 This program is called **redis-cli**.

-The first thing to do in order to check if Redis is working properly is sending a **PING** command using redis-cli:
+The first thing to do to check if Redis is working properly is sending a **PING** command using redis-cli:

 ```
 $ redis-cli ping